MicrosoftDocs/learn/learn-pr/iot/synchronize-azure-digital-twins-with-iot-device-data/includes/2-understand-data-flow-required-resources.md

 Get the device simulator code by navigating to the [Azure Digital Twins end-to-end sample project](/samples/azure-samples/digital-twins-samples/digital-twins-samples), and selecting the **Browse code** button underneath the title.

-This will take you to the GitHub repo for the samples, which you can download as a .zip by selecting the **Code** button followed by **Download ZIP**.
+This button takes you to the GitHub repo for the samples, which you can download as a .zip by selecting the **Code** button followed by **Download ZIP**.

 :::image type="content" source="../media/2-download-repo-zip.png" alt-text="Screenshot of the digital-twins-samples repo on GitHub, highlighting the steps to download it as a zip." lightbox="../media/2-download-repo-zip.png":::

-This will download a .zip folder to your machine as *digital-twins-samples-main.zip*.
+This downloads a .zip folder to your machine as *digital-twins-samples-main.zip*.
 Unzip the folder and extract the files.

 The device simulator is located in the *DeviceSimulator* folder.
 Only the contents of this folder are needed for this module; you can remove the other files and folders from your machine if you want.